 Have teams go into step four of the engineering design process and select a solution.
 Each team needs to compile a list of needed supplies from the materials made available in the classroom.

 During the design process, have groups sketch out their evolving designs and make notes that explain the functions of the materials being used.
 Optional: Have students create 3D models of their designs!

+Have teams go through steps five, six, and seven of the engineering design process: Create a Prototype, Test and Evaluate, and Improve/Redesign.
 Have teams build their oil cleanup kits, test them, and make adjustments for improvement as needed.

 Guide students to simulate mini oil spills and then conduct tests to see if their cleanup kits work.

 Prompt students to think about the suitable tests to perform and measurements to take in order to evaluate and evolve their prototypes.

 Once groups are satisfied with their designs, have them each create a poster that recaps the product/kit features and benefits.
 Suggested poster components.